Vizzuality/layer-manager/README.md

 #### `plugin - (required)`

 A plugin to handle all the layer functionalities depending on the map tech.
-Layer Manager provides you the Mapbox one, if you want to use Leaflet, GoogleMaps or any other map tech you should provide it with the correct specification.
+Layer Manager provides you with the Mapbox one, if you want to use Leaflet, GoogleMaps or any other map tech you should provide it with the correct specification.

+How could you create your own plugin? => Cooming soon (next episode)

 #### `providers - (required)`
 An object with the provider type as a key.
 Each key should be a function.